nestordemeure/breviarium/data/english.md

 ### Simulating Affections

-You will pretend to display affections for an extended time if they are commonly seen in public, but eventually people will oppose it.
-Therefore, it is better to abstain from the light and entice others who truly have such affections to do the same.
+If you display affections for an extended time in public, people will eventually oppose your actions.
+Therefore, it is better to refrain from publicly displaying these emotions or behaviors and encourage others who genuinely feel the same way to follow suit.

-It will be best for you to be distracted by serious matters in the meantime, so that you may forget even the very affection which you wish to pluck out.
-Thus no one, however much they may observe you, will gather wrath and joy from you.
+In the meantime, it is best to focus on serious matters, so that you may forget the very affection you wish to eliminate.

+By doing so, no one will be able to discern your true feelings of anger or happiness, no matter how closely they observe you.

 ### Avoiding Lending Money